 - Deal with any special issues that arise between contract and closing

 - Ensure all legal requirements are met for a successful closing

 Speak with a Qualified Maryland Real Estate Attorney

 In a seller’s market, it might make sense to sell your own home, but there is still a lot of work involved.
 Even if you have a real estate working for you, there may be some legal issues that you’d like reviewed.
 In both cases, an experienced Maryland real estate attorney can be an invaluable resource.

-The Law Offices of Matthew S. Evans, III is a full-service real estate firm that can help you with all of your real estate needs.
+The Evans Law is a full-service real estate firm that can help you with all of your real estate needs.
 Contact our Annapolis office now at 410-626-6009 or reach us online to schedule a consultation.